pradipstha/SpatialAnalysisofSacredSites/README.md

 These locations span across present-day India, Bangladesh, Nepal, Pakistan, Sri Lanka, Bhutan, and parts of Southern Tibet, creating a vast network of interconnected sacred spaces.
 Each Shakti Pitha is associated with a specific body part of the goddess and is accompanied by a manifestation of Lord Shiva as Bhairava.

+The spatial clustering patterns reflect the concept of sacred geography in Hindu tradition, where certain landscapes become sanctified through mythological narratives and ritual practices.
+Local Indicators of Spatial Autocorrelation (LISA) results demonstrate that Shakti Pithas follow this sacralization process at a regional scale, with clustering patterns suggesting that certain geographic areas became particularly significant.
+The spatial autocorrelation indicates that the distribution of these sites is influenced by shared cultural, historical, and geographical factors rather than random placement.

 ![image](https://github.com/user-attachments/assets/e88f6224-d0c9-4574-87bf-7472af369159)